-Salzburg is small, so with this thought-out itinerary visiting the city of Salzburg in just 2 days is enough.
-The surrounding area around Salzburg also has a lot to offer.
-If you were planning on days of excursions you will need a few more than just 2 days in Salzburg.
+Keep in mind that surrounding area around Salzburg also has a lot to offer.
+But, if you were planning on days of excursions you will need a few more than a couple of days in Salzburg.

 Things to Consider When Planning Your Two-Day Itinerary